 You need knowledge and experience to know what to choose

 There are numerous pumps and pumping systems to choose from each with a different price point.
 Specifying the best choice to meet all of the previous requirements is crucial and requires specialist knowledge and experience.

 We offer a wide range of floor mounted wastewater systems, DrainMaster, DrainMinor, DrainMajor, DrainMajor Duo and DrainKing to meet just about any need and enable our application team to select the optimum pump system for your requirement.

 These systems are manufactured in-house, utilising the Jung Pumpen wastewater pump range as we’re an authorised distributor for these pumps, dealing directly with the factory in Germany.

-A proven history of reliability and robustness ensures that the combination of these German engineered pumps with custom manufactured tank systems easily meet all busy kitchen requirements.
+A proven history of reliability and robustness ensures that the combination of these German-engineered pumps with custom manufactured tank systems easily meets all busy kitchen requirements.

 The pump range incorporates fixed float arms, both lip and mechanical seals, encapsulated cable glands and many more features.
 This helps to ensure that problems with clogging from waste coffee granules and milk skin are significantly reduced if not totally eliminated.

-Pumping systems can incorporate high level alarms, Microvents, Flowsafe cut-off solenoid valves solenoid valves, grease traps and grease dosing systems.
+Pumping systems can incorporate high-level alarms, Microvents, Flowsafe cut-off solenoid valves, grease traps and grease dosing systems.
 Almost everything is held in stock for next day delivery.